2018 Suwayda attacks

-The 2018 As-Suwayda attacks were a string of suicide bombings and mass shooting incidents in Suwayda, Syria on 25 July 2018.
+The 2018 Suwayda attacks were a string of suicide bombings and mass shooting incidents in Suwayda, Syria on 25 July 2018.
 At least 258 people were killed and 180 wounded.
 The attacks were carried out by the Islamic State and largely targeted Syria's Druze minority.
 A 17-year old Druze girl was beheaded.

 Attacks

 The attackers began by assaulting defensive positions in the city.
 When they depleted their ammunition, they detonated their explosive vests.
 The Syrian Arab News Agency reported two separate suicide attacks in Suweida, with security forces killing two other attackers before they could blow themselves up, and arresting another inside Suwaida General Hospital.
 Groups of militants also attacked areas in the Al-Mushannaf nahiyah in a coordinated assault and four villages (Ash-Shbeki, Rami, Ghethet-Hamael and Tarba), gaining temporary control of several settlements, slaughtered families in their houses and seizing hostages.
 Local people gathered and defended their villages with simple weapons and retook the villages without support of governmental forces.
-A substantial number of Druze militias were involved in driving the ISIL forces back, most notably the Men of Dignity movement and the Al-Jabal Brigade, one of whose sub-commanders (Sheikh Abu Mu'annis Nabil Saymu'a) was killed in course of the fighting.
+A substantial number of Druze militias were involved in driving the ISIL forces back, most notably the Men of Dignity movement and the Al-Jabal Brigade, one of whose sub-commanders (Sheikh Abu Mu'annis Nabil Saymu'a) was killed during the fighting.
 The SSNP and its armed wing, Eagles of the Whirlwind, also aided the local pro-government defenders, whilst the Syrian Army arrived in the area two days after the combat had ended.
 An independent Druze militia, called Bayrat Quwat al-Fahad, was also involved in defending against the attacks.
 According to Enab Baladi, the Syrian Army defended multiple towns, including al-Sharihi and Shabki.

-A suicide bombing in a vegetable market in the capital of the province, Al Suwayda, resulted in at least 38 casualties.
+A suicide bombing in a vegetable market in the capital of the province, Suwayda, resulted in at least 38 casualties.
 Following the attack, three captured ISIL fighters were publicly hanged by the angry local Druze people in the provincial capital.

 Casualties

-Initially, the head of the Sweida health authority told the pro-Damascus Sham FM radio some 96 people were killed and 176 wounded in total.
+Initially, the head of the Suwayda health authority told the pro-Damascus Sham FM radio some 96 people were killed and 176 wounded in total.
 Later, the director of health updated the number of deaths and injuries and said that 215 people were killed and 180 others injured in the attacks.
 The Syrian Observatory for Human Rights, a UK-based monitoring group, reported 258 deaths (142 civilians and 116 government fighters), in addition to 63 ISIL fighters.
 Also, between 14-20 and 36 Druze women and children were abducted by ISIL fighters during the raid, and taken to their holdouts in the desert.
 Afterward some managed to escape while several died in captivity.
 ISIL executed all the Druze men they captured.
 ISIL executed several Syrian army soldiers and NDF members captured during the raid, posting videos of their executions on the Internet.
 ISIL had threatened to execute the captured Druze women if the Syrian army didn't stop their offensive against ISIL in the Yarmouk basin in western Daraa province.